biberlabs/awesome-doctrine/README.md

  * [Doctrine2 Spatial](https://github.com/creof/doctrine2-spatial) - Multi-platform support for spatial types and functions
  * [Doctrine Specification](https://github.com/Happyr/Doctrine-Specification) - Gives you a new way for writing queries

+## Open-source Projects using Doctrine

+ * [Packagist](https://packagist.org) - Packagist is the main Composer repository.
+It aggregates public PHP packages installable with Composer.

 ## License